Ward³

 Shadow Mode

-Offline auto-labeling pipeline + retrain trigger.
-Continuous improvement without trusting production verdicts blindly.
+Offline auto-labeling and retraining triggers.
+Continuous improvement moves forward without blindly trusting production verdicts.

 OTel · Sigstore

-Prometheus metrics + reference Grafana dashboards + OpenTelemetry tracing.
-Plus Sigstore attestation for artifacts.
+Prometheus metrics, reference Grafana dashboards, OpenTelemetry tracing, and Sigstore attestation for artifacts.

 Reference implementation available